HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-022: The camera begins horizontal scrolling once the player crosses **60 %** of the viewport width.

 **NPCs and Traffic**
- - FR-030: Levels spawn various **NPCs** (including OL and Student characters) at random intervals of about **4–8 seconds** from the right; they may stop, run, or exit.
-OL NPCs walk faster while Students move more slowly, and the Student walk animation uses 11 frames for smooth motion.
+ - FR-030: Levels spawn various **NPCs** (including OL, Student, and Officeman characters) at random intervals of about **4–8 seconds** from the right; they may stop, run, or exit.
+OL NPCs walk fastest, Officemen move at a medium pace, Students walk more slowly, and the Student and Officeman walk animations use 11 frames for smooth motion.
 - FR-031: **Pedestrian signals** cycle **green 3s → blink 2s → red 4s**; during red, nearby characters stop and display a dialog bubble with a Japanese-style figure.
 - FR-032: Red lights do not block collision pass-through but must pause nearby characters; brushing the side or passing underneath should not change vertical movement.